pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 I would be remiss if I didn't take a moment to thank the huge suite of community members who participated in early meetings and discussions surrounding pyOpenSci.
-Please note that this list is not comprehensive and likely misses folks who attended discussions held at sciPy a few years prior to my involvement and those who's names I am missing on meeting notes.
+Please note that this list is not comprehensive and likely misses folks who attended discussions held at the SciPy Conference a few years prior to my involvement and those whose names I am missing on meeting notes.
 Feel free to reach out and ask for corrections as needed!
 Max Joseph, Jenny Palomino, Kylen Solvik, Chris Holdgraf, Paige Bailey, Luiz Irber,
 Arfon Smith, Leonardo Uieda, Filipe Fernandes, Carson Farmer, Neil Chue Hong, Joe Hamman, Ryan Abernathy, Lindsey Heagy, Mike Trizna, Noam Ross, Karthik Ram, Martin Skarzynski, Levi Wolf, Daniel Chen, Ivan Ogsawara, David Nicholson, Tania Allard, Kirstie Whitaker, Sander van Rijn, Philip Meier, Moritz Lurig ... and so many more!